DotCamp/wp-table-builder/readme.txt

 * PRO: IMPROVE: Search and pagination compatibility for tables with disabled theme styles option.
 * PRO: FIX: An issue with generate functionality is not working on some tables.
-* PRO: FIX: An issue with manage cells and background menu toolbox buttons are not visible on older tables.
+* FIX: An issue with manage cells and background menu toolbox buttons are not visible on older tables.
+* FIX: CSS Conflict with theme.

 = 1.4.6 =